The Kraft Heinz (KHC) Q3 2017 Results - Earnings Call Transcript

 All things considered, we remain confident that a strong earnings profile should continue to show through, driven by a combination of profitable organic sales and EBITDA growth.

-Thank you, now we'd be happy to take your questions.
+Thank you, and now we'd be happy to take your questions.

 Question-and-Answer Session